Oh, the Places You'll Go!

-Oh, the Places You'll Go! is a book written and illustrated by children's author Dr. Seuss.
-It was first published by Random House on January 22, 1990.
-It was his last book to be published during his lifetime.
-The book concerns the journey of life, its challenges and joys.
+Oh, the Places You'll Go! is a children's picture book, written and illustrated by children's author Dr. Seuss.
+It was first published by Random House on January 22, 1990, and was the last “During Seuss” book to come to fruition.
+It was his last book to be published during his lifetime, before his death on September 24, 1991, at the age of 87.

-Though written in the style of previous books such as Green Eggs and Ham and The Cat in the Hat, Oh, the Places You’ll Go! has many specific characters, including a narrator and "the reader".
-A young boy, referred to simply as "you", initiates the action of the story; the presence of a main character helps readers to identify with the book.
-Unlike other Dr. Seuss books, it is written in the second person and uses the future tense.
+Though written in the style of Seuss' previous books such as How the Grinch Stole Christmas! and The Cat in the Hat, Oh, the Places You’ll Go! is told in the second person.
+The story concerns the journey of life, its challenges, and joys.

 Plot

 The story begins with the narrator, relating the decision of the unnamed protagonist (who represents the reader) to leave town.
 The protagonist travels through several geometrical and polychromatic landscapes and places, eventually encountering a place simply called "The Waiting Place", which is ominously addressed as being a place where everyone is always waiting for something to happen.
 As the protagonist continues to explore, spurred on by the thoughts of places he will visit and things he will discover, the book cheerfully concludes with an open ending.